Watershed Based Planning

 Schedule - How long will it take to achieve your goals?
 Develop a schedule for implementing the management measures identified in earlier steps.

-Milestones or Water Quality-based Goals - What stepwise successes are you going to achieve to show progress?
-Set interim measurable milestones to determine if practices are being implemented effectively and according to your schedule.
+Milestones - What stepwise successes are you going to achieve to show progress?
+Set interim measurable milestones that need to be achieved for practices to be implemented effectively and according to schedule.

 Monitoring - How will you measure your success over time?
 Develop a monitoring program that will be used to collect data to assess against benchmark criteria in order to determine when load reductions have been achieved adequately to meet water quality standards or beneficial uses.

 Nine Elements to Watershed Planning